wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-show-user-emails/includes/8-exercise-page-users-email.md

-In this exercise, you'll extend the app to let you browse through a user's emails in pages of 10.
+In this exercise, you'll extend the app to let you browse through a user's emails in batches of 10 pages.

-## Load emails in pages of 10
+## Load emails in batches of 10 pages

-Start by updating the `getEmails` function to load emails in pages of 10.
+Start by updating the `getEmails` function to load emails in batches of 10 pages.
 The page to be loaded is passed as a parameter to the function.

 1. In your code editor, open the `graph.js` file.
 1. Extend the `getEmails` function's signature with the `page` argument.